devops329/devops/instruction/observability/observability.md

 With decades of collected metrics and response data, the area of incident response became fertile ground for replacement by an artificial intelligence system.
 Today, it is common for all but the most critical failures to be handled automatically by AI.
 After resolution, the AI system creates a postmortem report that is reviewed by the team.
 This allows for long term alterations to the system that provide even greater stability.

-💡 Writing a curiosity report on how AI can be used to sift through metrics and logs to find anomalies and generate appropriate alerts or execute self healing would be very interesting.
+💡 Writing a curiosity report on how AI can be used to sift through metrics and logs to find anomalies and generate appropriate alerts or execute self-healing would be very interesting.